yhg8423/yhg-terminal-site-gatsby/src/pages/markdown-pages/info/who.md

 ---

 #### Summary
-> Hello, I am Hyeonggeun Yun who is a Co-founder, Partner, & CTO at Companoid Labs, a UX-innovative holding company.
+> Hello, I am Hyeonggeun Yun who is a Co-founder, Chief Partner, & CTO at Companoid Labs, a UX-innovative holding company.
 I am also working as a Co-founder & CPO at Herbert Computer, Inc. I received a Bachelor of Science degree in convergence engineering (major: computer science) from DGIST.
 My research interests are Human-Computer Interaction (HCI), Human-AI Interaction, and Computational Interaction.
 <!-- Especially, I want to study a society where humans and computers live together. -->